Part One: The Teaching

 Consider what happens when you eat in different states.

 Eating while stressed: The sympathetic nervous system is active.
-Blood flows away from the digestive organs.
+Blood flow diverts away from the digestive organs toward muscles and limbs.
 Stomach acid production decreases.
 Enzyme release slows.
 Peristalsis weakens.
-Food sits in the stomach longer than it should.
+Food sits in the stomach longer than the body can metabolise cleanly.
 When it moves into the small intestine, it is inadequately prepared.
 Nutrients absorb poorly.
-Large particles pass into the bloodstream, triggering immune responses.
-Inflammation increases.
-The stress that caused poor digestion creates more stress through the inflammatory cascade.
+Large particles pass into the bloodstream — partially digested proteins the immune system flags as foreign — triggering inflammatory responses that compound the original stress.
+The stress that caused poor digestion creates more stress through the inflammatory cascade : a feedback loop the body cannot break without intervention.

 Eating while distracted: The social engagement system is offline.
 The face is pointed at a screen, not at another person.
-The nervous system receives no cues of safety from eye contact, facial expression, or warm vocal tones.
+The nervous system receives no safety signals from eye contact, facial expression, or warm vocal tones : and without those signals, the ventral vagal brake does not fully engage.
 Digestion proceeds at reduced capacity.
-Additionally, the distraction prevents awareness of fullness signals.
-The body's internal stop signs are missed.
-Overconsumption occurs, straining the digestive system further.
+Additionally, the distraction destroys interoceptive awareness of fullness signals.
+The body's satiety signals are missed.
+Overconsumption strains the digestive system further.

 Eating in safety and presence: The ventral vagal circuit is active.
-The social engagement system is online — perhaps through eating with safe others, perhaps through cultivated internal safety.
-Stomach acid releases appropriately.
+The social engagement system is online, whether through eating with safe others or through cultivated internal safety and grounded attention.
+Stomach acid releases at the appropriate level.
 Enzymes flow.
 Peristalsis moves food at optimal pace.
 Nutrients absorb through healthy intestinal walls.
-The meal nourishes.
+The meal nourishes at the cellular level.

 This is why every tradition in this encyclopedia emphasises the conditions of eating as much as the contents of what is eaten.
-The Buddhist Five Contemplations pause the meal for reflection — and that pause allows the nervous system to settle.
-The Christian monastic tradition of silence at meals removes the stress of social performance — allowing the body to receive food without activation.
-The Jewish blessings before eating create a ritual container that signals: we are safe, we can receive, digestion can proceed.
+The Buddhist Five Contemplations pause the meal for reflection, and that pause allows the nervous system to settle.
+The Christian monastic tradition of silence at meals removes the stress of social performance, allowing the body to receive food without activation.
+The Jewish blessings before eating create a ritual container that signals: the system is safe, the system can receive, digestion can proceed.

 The meal itself becomes a nervous system intervention.